 - In a large pot, cook the bacon over medium heat until it is crisp, about 5 minutes.
 Remove the cooked bacon from the pot and place it on a plate lined with a paper towel to drain.
 When cool enough to handle, break the bacon into small crumbles and set aside.

 - Remove all but 2 tablespoons of the bacon fat from the pot, then add the onion and saute until softened but not browned, about 3 minutes.

 - Add the potato cubes, clam juice, and thyme to the pot with the onion and bring to a boil.
 Reduce the heat to low, cover, and simmer until the potatoes are tender, about 10 minutes.

 - Cook on low heat until the salmon is heated through, about 3 minutes.
-Don't let the soup come to a boil as the half-and-half will curdle!
+Don't let the soup come to a boil (the half-and-half will curdle)!

 - Remove the warm soup from the heat and stir in the parsley if using.
 Serve and enjoy.

-You can lighten up this recipe by substituting whole milk for the half-and-half.
+Lighten up this recipe by substituting whole milk for the half-and-half.